CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 at this phase, mostly due to my colleagues having a different take on many subjects within testing.
 Many of the rules I had previously established got changed or completely re-written as my ideals were challenged with theirs.
 These rules were:

-1. E2E/Acceptance tests definitely have a place in their part of the testing pyramid.
+1. Acceptance Tests: E2E/Acceptance tests definitely have a place in their part of the testing pyramid.
 I get requirements, and assurance my software works.
 Just be careful how many I write.
-2. OHHH that's why mocks are bad.
+2. Mocking: OHHH that's why mocks are bad.
 These tests are very verbose and hard to read.
 However, mocking can be a good first-step in a legacy codebase that is very gnarly to test.
 Still, avoid them if you can
-4. To get better at TDD I need to get better at the **techniques** involved.
+3. Output of TDD: To get better at TDD I need to get better at the **techniques** involved.
 HOW do I test this, and make the tests faster, and concise, while avoiding any interdependence among them.
-5. Significantly easier to write the tests while I code.
+4. Mechanics of TDD: Significantly easier to write the tests while I code.
 However, if the codebase is gnarly, I'm going to be writing them after.
-6. Testing is very time intensive - I'm pretty sure I get my tasks done a lot faster than ever, and my tests are included in these pushes.
+5. Time Invested in TDD: Testing is very time intensive - I'm pretty sure I get my tasks done a lot faster than ever, and my tests are included in these pushes.
    If there is a time cost, its not very big.

 **Meanwhile at work:**